 Forget the national chains and name-brand stores.
 The Outer Banks' shopping scene is as off the beaten path as the island chain itself.
 Yes, there are some recognizable stores, especially at the Tanger Outlets, but most of the shopping hot spots are small, independent stores or strips, such as the Duck Waterfront Shops and Scarborough Faire.

-The popular "OBX" sticker, once used as a ferry pass for locals, can be found on cars all over the United States.
+Hot Tips: The popular "OBX" sticker, once used as a ferry pass for locals, can be found on cars all over the United States.